Quality and Qualifications Ireland

 ECCE Room Leader

-The ECCE contract requires that all ECCE room leaders must have a minimum QQI Level 6 Major Award in Early Childhood Care and Education.
+The ECCE contract requires that all ECCE room leaders must have a minimum QQI Level 6 major award in Early Childhood Care and Education.

-Early Years DCYA Recognised Qualifications
+Early Years DCEDIY Recognised Qualifications

-The Early Years DCYA Recognised Qualifications list shows all qualifications which have been approved by DCYA for work in the Early Years sector in Ireland to date.
-It also sets out the appropriate level of DCYA approval (meets regulatory requirements; eligible for Room Leader – Standard; eligible for Room Leader – Higher Capitation).
-To search the searchable database click here
+The Early Years Recognised Qualifications list shows all qualifications which have been approved by DCEDIY for work in the Early Years sector in Ireland: gov – Early Years Recognised Qualifications (www.gov.ie)

 If you are not sure where your qualification is placed on the Irish NFQ (National Framework of Qualifications), you should check with QQI (Quality and Qualifications Ireland).
 We recommend that you first check the QQI website; most people will find the information they need there.
 For international qualifications, QQI operate the Irish NARIC which shows compatibility between Irish and international qualification levels: Naric Ireland